 Per Ivar Staberg is a former Norwegian football referee and player, while Ivar Johannes Koteng is a Norwegian businessman and chairman of Rosenborg football club.

 The highest and most complex of all the gods from Norse mythology, Odin reined over art, war, wisdom, and death.

 Perhaps because of Odin's role in folklore, the name hasn’t survived well over the centuries.
 Nevertheless, for the main dude in your life, the name Odin is hard to match.

 Odin Staveland is a Norwegian musician and composer, while Odin Thiago Holm is a teenage footballer from Trondheim who signed for Oslo side Vålerenga in 2019,

 Yet another name of kings, including the current monarch in Norway: Kong Harald V. This name remains popular today: though is often shortened to Harry in many countries.

-A number of royalties have lived under this name, including a prince of Denmark who defeated the kind of England in the 11th century to become the king of Norway, Denmark, and England.
+Knut translates to knot and has been a popular name throughout Scandinavia and Europe for some time.
+A number of royals have lived under this name, including a prince of Denmark who defeated the kind of England in the 11th century to become the king of Norway, Denmark, and England.

 Inspired?
 Why not share this post on Pinterest?
 There's a pin for that… just hit those social sharing buttons.